About the Nevada Cannabis Compliance Board (CCB)

 Kara Cronkhite, Division Chief - Inspection and Audit

-Dave Staley, Division Chief - Investigations
+Rachel Branner, Division Chief - Investigations

-Lisa Figueroa, Fiscal
+Lisa Figueroa, Chief Financial Officer

-Andrea Fountain, Program & Industry Support
+Rebekah Carlson, Program & Industry Support

 Morgan Canfield, I.T.
+Manager

 Cannabis Advisory Commission